Sarah Kerrigan: In StarCraft II: Legacy of the Void

 During the events of Legacy of the Void, Kerrigan enters into an alliance with Artanis while investigating the Xel'Naga "homeworld" Ulnar, which the pair discover is in fact a colossal space station.
 Some time after Artanis's reclamation of the Protoss homeworld, Aiur, Kerrigan sends a psionic call to Raynor and Artanis: she proposes an alliance to permanently defeat Amon, since he will only arise again in a few thousand years if he is not dealt with.
-During the assault of the Void by the joint forces of the Terran Dominion, Zerg Swarm and Protoss Dae'laam, the full context of Zeratul's prophecy about Kerrigan is made clear; only a fellow Xel'Naga is capable of killing Amon, and Kerrigan is the only one who can ascend to that status.
-With the remainder of the joint armada, Kerrigan is successful in killing Amon during her psychic backlash in the void.
+During the assault of the Void by the joint forces of the Terran Dominion, Zerg Swarm and Protoss, the full context of Zeratul's prophecy about Kerrigan is made clear; only a fellow Xel'Naga is capable of killing Amon, and Kerrigan is the only one who can ascend to that status.
+The allied forces are successful in defeating Amon.
+As Kerrigan is charging her power to finally kill Amon, she warns Jim to leave the area for his safety.
 The game's final cutscene is set two years later.
-Raynor is alone in a bar on planet Mar Sara.
-Without further explanation, Kerrigan appears in the background, out of focus, in her human form and ghost armour.
-She asks Jim if he is ready to leave, to which he replies jovially, "Hell, it's about time."
-Jim is seen approaching her as the screen fades to white.
-Text appears on the screen saying that Raynor is never heard from again, though Kerrigan is not mentioned.
+Raynor is alone in a bar on the planet Mar Sara.
+Without further explanation, Kerrigan appears in the background, out of focus, in her human form and ghost armor.
+She asks Jim if he is ready to leave, and he gladly joins her; on screen text states they are never seen again.